ofiwg/libfabric/man/fi_getinfo.3.md

 translated or mapped into an address which is native to the fabric.
 See [`fi_av`(3)](fi_av.3.html).

-*FI_FORMAT_UNSPEC*
-: FI_FORMAT_UNSPEC indicates that a provider specific address format should be selected.
-Provider specific addresses may be protocol specific or a vendor proprietary format.
-Applications that select FI_FORMAT_UNSPEC should be prepared to treat returned addressing data as opaque.
-FI_FORMAT_UNSPEC targets apps which make use of an out of band address exchange.
-Applications which use FI_FORMAT_UNSPEC may use fi_getname() to obtain a provider specific address assigned to an allocated endpoint.

-*FI_SOCKADDR*
-: Address is of type sockaddr.
-The specific socket address format will be determined at run time by interfaces examining the sa_family field.

-*FI_SOCKADDR_IN*
-: Address is of type sockaddr_in (IPv4).

-*FI_SOCKADDR_IN6*
-: Address is of type sockaddr_in6 (IPv6).

-*FI_SOCKADDR_IB*
-: Address is of type sockaddr_ib (defined in Linux kernel source)

-*FI_ADDR_PSMX*
+*FI_ADDR_BGQ*
-: Address is an Intel proprietary format that is used with their PSMX (extended performance scaled messaging) protocol.
+: Address is an IBM proprietary format that is used with their Blue Gene Q systems.

+*FI_ADDR_EFA*
+: Address is an Amazon Elastic Fabric Adapter (EFA) proprietary format.

 *FI_ADDR_GNI*
 : Address is a Cray proprietary format that is used with their GNI protocol.

+*FI_ADDR_PSMX*
+: Address is an Intel proprietary format used with their Performance Scaled Messaging protocol.

+*FI_ADDR_PSMX2*
+: Address is an Intel proprietary format used with their Performance Scaled Messaging protocol version 2.

 *FI_ADDR_STR*
 : Address is a formatted character string.
 The length and content of